rust-lang/rfcs/text/0000-guaranteed-tco.md

 This implies that it is invalid for any references into the caller's stack frame to outlive the call.
 The borrow checker ensures that none of the above steps will result in the use of a value that has gone out of scope.

-As `become` is always in a tail position (due to being used in place of `return`), this requirement for TCO is already fulfilled.
+As `become` is always in a tail position (due to being used in place of `return`), this requirement for TCE is already fulfilled.

 See this earlier [example](#the-difference-between-return-and-become) on how become causes drops to be elaborated.